William Loeb III: 1970s

 In early 1972, Loeb attacked Edmund Muskie through the Union Leader, derailing the Maine senator's 1972 presidential bid.
 A letter to the editor, known as the Canuck letter, was published by the newspaper.
 Believed to be an act of political sabotage originating from within the Committee for the Re-Election of the President, the letter implied that Muskie was prejudiced against French-Canadians.
 Loeb also published an editorial previously issued by Newsweek that portrayed Muskie's wife, Jane, in an unfavorable light.
 Muskie's subsequent emotional defense of himself and his wife in front of the newspaper's offices in Manchester was seen as a sign of weakness and instability.
 Muskie later claimed that there were not tears in his eyes, as many papers reported, but rather melting snow, as it had been snowing during his speech.
 Regardless, the event had a negative impact on his campaign—in the view of reporter David S. Broder, "Muskie never recovered from that Saturday in the snow."
+In the same year, Loeb appeared at national leadership conferences of the Citizens' Councils.

 Loeb's journalism résumé was the subject of skepticism in 1974, when he claimed in a front-page editorial to have worked for the Hearst conglomerate, as a reporter for the New York World for eight years before buying his St. Albans paper.
 The Hearst Corporation denied he had ever been employed there, and the World had actually ceased operations eight years before Loeb said he had started work there.
 Toledo Blade chairman Paul Block Jr. also denied ever seeing Loeb on the assignments he claimed to have worked.

 Author Kevin Cash published a biography of Loeb entitled Who the Hell IS William Loeb? in 1975.
 Loeb's legal threats forced Cash to create his own publishing company, incorporated in Delaware, out of Loeb's reach.
 After four New Hampshire publishers balked at printing it, Cash had the book printed in Vermont.
 Loeb also gained infamy in the 1970s for attacking then-governor Walter R. Peterson Jr.'s teenage daughter for allegedly advocating the use of marijuana.
 She suffered an emotional breakdown as a result of the stress and public scrutiny thrust upon her in the wake of the allegations.
 Loeb was instrumental in the victory of Meldrim Thomson Jr., in the next gubernatorial election, and remained a political ally of Thomson's until Loeb's death.

 In December 1977, Loeb was driving with his wife outside of Reno, Nevada, when the card skidded of the road due to ice and flipped over; Nackey Loeb suffered spinal damage and was paralyzed from the waist down.

 Loeb died of cancer in September 1981 at the Lahey Clinic in Burlington, Massachusetts.
 He left control of the Union Leader to his wife.
 She remained as publisher until stepping down in May 1999; she died in January 2000.
 Control of the newspaper then fell to Bernard McQuaid's son, Joseph McQuaid.